-A complaint that has been raised since the first researcher began to check the habits of radio listeners has surfaced again-with a solution suggested by Laurence Roslow, The Pulse Inc. The latest complaint, addressed to Pulse, came from Ansley D. Cohen Jr., WNCG(AM) and WKTM(FM) North Charleston, S.C.
-(WNCG is on 910 khz with 500 w days).
+A complaint that has been raised since the first researcher began to check the habits of radio listeners has surfaced again-with a solution suggested by Laurence Roslow, The Pulse Inc.

+rence Roslow, The Pulse Inc. The latest complaint, addressed to Pulse, came from Ansley D. Cohen Jr., wNCG(AM) and WKTM(FM) North Charleston, S.C. (wNCG is on 910 khz with 500 w days).
 He wrote to complain that Pulse's surveys in October-November were unfair to daytime radio stations since their operating hours are shorter than in the summertime.